 Roofing including roof space

 Repair category 2

-Notes I was unable to view the rear roof slope due to the constraints of the site.
+Notes No significant defects evident.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Damaged sarking material was noted within the roof space.
-This can be repaired by a joiner.
+Woodworm as noted within the roof space.
+(See Section Dampness, Rot and Infestation).

 Rainwater fittings

 Repair category 1

-Notes No significant defects noted.
+Notes No significant defects evident.